 I work a lot, an awful lot.
 I’ve been working an awful lot for years.
 Recently I’ve noticed something.
 I no longer get invitations to go out with girlfriends.
 Heck, I no longer get invitations to hang with family.
 Why?
-Because they are all used to be using work as an excuse for not participating in anything other than work.
+Because they are all used to me using work as an excuse for not participating in anything other than work.

-In other words, I need to get something other than a work life.
-I need to get a real life!
+In other words, I need to get something other than a work-life.
+I need to get a real-life!